CTSRD-CHERI/SIMTight/README.md

   * `#define SIMTLogRegFileSize 11`
   * `#define SIMTLogCapRegFileSize 11`

+At the moment we have two very basic spill policies: pick first and round robin.
+To enable round robin:

+  * `#define SIMTUseRoundRobinSpill 1`

 SIMTight also supports an experimental _scalarised vector store buffer_ to reduce the cost of compiler-inserted register spills (as